^

 Epidemiology of tick-borne encephalitis

 Tick-borne encephalitis is a natural focal disease.
-Strains of the Central European variant are common in Europe to the territory of Siberia.
-Ural-Siberian and East-Siberian genotypes of the virus prevail over the Ural ridge, in the Far East - the Far Eastern variant.
-With the genetic diversity of the causative agent, it is likely that differences in the clinical picture of tick-borne encephalitis in Europe, Siberia and the Far East are associated.
+Strains of the Central European variant are widespread in Europe up to Siberia.
+Beyond the Ural Mountains, the Ural-Siberian and East Siberian genotypes of the virus predominate, and in the Far East, the Far Eastern variant.
+The differences in the clinical picture of tick-borne encephalitis in Europe, Siberia, and the Far East are apparently related to the genetic diversity of the pathogen.

-The main reservoir and vector of the virus in nature are Ixodes persulcatus Ixodes, Ixodes ricinus with transphase (larva-nymph-imago) and transovarial transmission of the pathogen.
-Additional reservoirs of the virus are rodents (chipmunk, field mouse), rabbits, hedgehogs, birds (thrush, goldfinch, tapeworm, finch), predators (wolf, bear), large wild animals (elk, deer).
-Susceptible to tick-borne encephalitis virus and some agricultural animals, among which goats are most sensitive.
-Due to the fact that the range of reservoir hosts is quite wide, a continuous circulation of the virus occurs in nature.
+The main reservoir and carrier of the virus in nature are ixodid ticks Ixodes persulcatus, Ixodes ricinus with transphase (larva-nymph-imago) and transovarial transmission of the pathogen.
+Additional reservoirs of the virus are rodents (chipmunk, field mouse), hares, hedgehogs, birds (thrush, goldfinch, redpoll, chaffinch), predators (wolf, bear), large wild animals (elk, deer).
+Some farm animals are also susceptible to the tick-borne encephalitis virus, among which goats are the most sensitive.
+Due to the fact that the range of reservoir hosts is quite wide, there is a continuous circulation of the virus in nature.

-The tick is infected by a virus when bitten by mammals in the viral phase.
-The main path of human infection is transmissible transmission through tick bites.
-The risk of infection of people is closely related to the activity of ticks.
-The seasonal peak of this activity depends on the climatic features of the geographical regions, but is maximum in spring and summer (from April to August).
-People with an age of 20-60 are more often ill.
-In the structure of the diseased, urban residents are now predominant.
-It is also possible to transmit the virus in an alimentary way (when raw milk of goats and cows are eaten), as well as as a result of crushing the tick when it is removed from the human body and, finally, by an aerosol path in case of violation of working conditions in laboratories.
+The tick becomes infected with the virus when bitten by mammals in the viremic phase.
+The main route of human infection is transmission through tick bites.
+The risk of human infection is closely related to tick activity.
+The seasonal peak of this activity depends on the climatic features of the geographic regions, but is maximum in spring and summer (from April to August).
+People aged 20-60 years are most often affected.
+Urban residents currently predominate in the structure of those infected.
+Transmission of the virus is also possible through food (during consumption of raw milk from goats and cows), as well as as a result of crushing a tick when removing it from the human body, and, finally, through aerosols when working conditions in laboratories are violated.

-The susceptibility to tick-borne encephalitis is high, regardless of gender and age, especially among people who first visit the natural hearth.
-In indigenous people, subclinical forms of infection prevail (one clinical case for 60 inpatients).
+Susceptibility to tick-borne encephalitis is high, regardless of gender and age, especially among people visiting a natural focus for the first time.
+Subclinical forms of infection predominate among indigenous people (one clinical case per 60 inapparent).

-Immunity after endured tick-borne encephalitis is persistent, lifelong.
-In the blood of those who have recovered throughout life, viral neutralizing antibodies are retained.
+Immunity after tick-borne encephalitis is stable and lifelong.
+Virus-neutralizing antibodies remain in the blood of those who have recovered from the disease throughout their entire lives.

-The patient as a source of infection for others is not dangerous.
+The patient as a source of infection is not dangerous to others.

 What causes tick-borne encephalitis?

-Tick-borne encephalitis is caused by tick-borne encephalitis virus, which belongs to the Flaviviridae family .
-A virus with a size of 45-50 nm consists of a nucleocapsid with a cubic type of symmetry and is coated with a shell.
-Nucleocapsid contains RNA and protein C (core).
-The envelope consists of two glycoproteins (membrane M, shell E) and lipids.
+Tick-borne encephalitis is caused by the tick-borne encephalitis virus, which belongs to the Flaviviridae family.
+The virus is 45-50 nm in size and consists of a nucleocapsid with a cubic type of symmetry and is covered by a membrane.
+The nucleocapsid contains RNA and protein C (core).
+The membrane consists of two glycoproteins (membrane M, envelope E) and lipids.

-The virus of tick-borne encephalitis is cultivated in chick embryos and cultures of tissues of various origins.
-With prolonged passage, the pathogenicity of the virus is reduced.
-Among laboratory animals, white mice, rat suckers, hamsters and monkeys are most susceptible to infection with the virus, among the domestic animals are sheep, goats, pigs, horses.
-The virus is unequally resistant to various environmental factors: it boils for 2-3 minutes during boiling, it breaks easily during pasteurization, treatment with solvents and disinfectants, but it is capable of long-term viability at low temperatures and in a dried state.
-The virus survives long enough in such foods as milk or oil, which can sometimes be sources of infection.
-The virus is resistant to the action of low concentrations of hydrochloric acid, so the food path of infection is possible.
+Tick-borne encephalitis virus is cultivated in chicken embryos and tissue cultures of various origins.
+With prolonged passaging, the pathogenicity of the virus decreases.
+Among laboratory animals, white mice, rat sucklings, hamsters and monkeys are most susceptible to infection with the virus, and among domestic animals - sheep, goats, pigs and horses.
+The virus has varying degrees of resistance to various environmental factors: it dies within 2-3 minutes when boiled, is easily destroyed by pasteurization, treatment with solvents and disinfectants, but is able to remain viable for a long time at low temperatures and in a dried state.
+The virus persists for quite a long time in food products such as milk or butter, which can sometimes be sources of infection.
+The virus is resistant to low concentrations of hydrochloric acid, so foodborne infection is possible.

 Pathogenesis of tick-borne encephalitis

-After the introduction, tick-borne encephalitis virus locally multiplies in skin cells.
-Degenerative-inflammatory changes develop on the site of the bite in the tissues.
-With the alimentary route of infection, virus fixation occurs in the epithelial cells of the gastrointestinal tract.
+After introduction, the tick-borne encephalitis virus locally multiplies in skin cells.
+Degenerative-inflammatory changes develop in the tissues at the site of the bite.
+In the case of alimentary infection, the virus is fixed in the epithelial cells of the gastrointestinal tract.

-The first wave of viralemia (transient) is caused by the penetration of the virus into the blood from the sites of primary localization.
-At the end of the incubation period, a second wave of viremia occurs, coinciding with the onset of the virus multiplication in the internal organs.
+The first wave of viremia (transient) is caused by the penetration of the virus into the blood from the sites of primary localization.
+At the end of the incubation period, the second wave of viremia occurs, coinciding in time with the beginning of the virus reproduction in the internal organs.
 The final phase is the introduction and replication of the virus in the cells of the central nervous system and the peripheral nervous system.

 What are the symptoms of tick-borne encephalitis?

-The incubation period of tick-borne encephalitis during infection through a tick bite is 5-25 (on average 7-14) days, and at the food path of infection - 2-3 days.
+The incubation period for tick-borne encephalitis when infected through a tick bite is 5-25 (on average 7-14) days, and when infected through food, it is 2-3 days.

-The course of tick-borne encephalitis can be erased, light, of medium severity and severe.
+The course of tick-borne encephalitis can be latent, mild, moderate or severe.

-According to the nature of the current distinguish between acute, two-wave and chronic (progredient) flow.
+Depending on the nature of the course, a distinction is made between acute, two-wave and chronic (progressive) course.

-Feverish form of tick - borne encephalitis is recorded in 40-50% of cases.
-In most patients, the tick-borne encephalitis disease begins acutely.
+The febrile form of tick-borne encephalitis is registered in 40-50% of cases.
+In most patients, tick-borne encephalitis begins acutely.
 The febrile period lasts from several hours to 5-6 days.
-In the acute period of the disease, the body temperature rises to 38-40 ° C and above.
-Sometimes a two-wave or even a three-wave fever is observed.
+During the acute period of the disease, the body temperature rises to 38-40 °C and higher.
+Sometimes two-wave and even three-wave fever is observed.

 Where does it hurt?